terrimporter/iESTF/about.md

 <p align="center">
    <img src="../images/RyanKelly.jpeg" width="100"/>
 </p><br>
-Ryan Kelly is the Director of the eDNA Collaborative at the University of Washington and a faculty member in the UW School of Marine and Environmental Affairs.
+Dr. Kelly is the Director of the eDNA Collaborative at the University of Washington and a faculty member in the UW School of Marine and Environmental Affairs.
 His work with eDNA focuses on quantitative analysis of ecological and management questions, in the service of moving eDNA science into routine practical application around the world.
 <a href="../applications#marinebiomonitoring">Marine Biomonitoring</a> | <a href="../applications#ecologicalstudies">Ecological Studies</a>

 <h3>Katy Klymus</h3>